aws-deepracer-community/deepracer-for-cloud/docs/opengl.md

 Before running `dr-start-training` ensure that environment variables `DISPLAY` and `XAUTHORITY` are defined.

+NOTE: Users have experienced issues to start training process from remote (SSH / RDP), as a local X session may not be running / you are not allowed to connect to it.
+Workaround is to start an additional X server following the steps for Headless Server.

 With recent Nvidia drivers you can confirm that the setup is working by running `nvidia-smi` on the host and see that `gzserver` is listed as running on the GPU.
 Older drivers (e.g. 390 for NVS 315) may not support showing which processes are running on the GPU.

 ## Headless Server